awslabs/graphstorm/docs/source/api/references/graphstorm.trainer.rst

 graphstorm.trainer
 =====================

-    GraphStorm trainers assemble the distributed training pipeline for different tasks or different training methods.
+    GraphStorm Trainers assemble the distributed training pipeline for different tasks, e.g., node classification, link prediction, and multi-task learning by using different training methods such as mini-batch sampling or layer-wise sampling.

-    If possible, users should always use these trainers to avoid handling the distributed processing and tasks.
+    If possible, users should always use these trainers to avoid handling the complexities involved with the distributed data and model processing tasks.

 .. currentmodule:: graphstorm.trainer